- What Is an Ecommerce Platform?

 The bottom line is that there is no such thing as “the best ecommerce platform.”
 Each has its strengths and weaknesses and has been designed for different use cases.
 Though drop-shipping is more for Shopify, technically skilled developers may prefer Magento or WooCommerce.

 Depending on your business model, strategy and budget, you’ll have to decide which of the five platforms you’ll choose for your online business.
+Check out our online shopping statistics piece for some insight into what’s important to customers.

 Do you have experience with any of the above platforms?
 Have we forgotten your favorite?
 Please let us know in the comments, and thank you for reading.